 How much can you spend?

 Most consumer drives range from 120GB to 2TB.
 While 120GB drives are the cheapest, they aren't roomy enough to hold a lot of software and are usually slower than their higher-capacity counterparts.
-It costs as little as $10 (£7) extra to step up from 120 to 250GB size, and that's money well spent.
-The delta between 250GB and 500GB drives can be slightly more, but 500GB is the sweet spot between price, performance and capacity for most users--particularly if you don't have the budget for a 1TB model.
+Many companies have begun phasing out those low capacity.
+It costs as little as $15 extra to step up from 120 to 250GB size, and that's money well spent.
+The delta between 250GB and 500GB drives can be small as well.
+The sweet spot between price, performance and capacity for most users used to be 500GB, but increasingly 1TB is becoming the better choice --particularly when 1TB drives slip to $100 or less.

-There are also some drives (primarily from Samsung) with capacities above 2TB.
-But they’re typically expensive in the extreme (well over $500/£500), so they’re really only worthwhile for professional users who need space and speed and aren’t averse to paying for it.
+There are also an increasing number of drives (primarily from Samsung) with capacities above 2TB.
+But they’re typically extremely expensive in the extreme (over $400/£400), so they’re really only worthwhile for professional users who need space and speed and aren’t averse to paying for it.

 What kind of SSD does your computer support?

 Solid-state drives these days come in several different form factors and operate across several possible hardware and software connections.
 What kind of drive you need depends on what device you have (or are intending on buying).
-If you own a recent gaming desktop or are building a PC with a recent mid-to-high-end motherboard, your system may be able to incorporate most (or all) modern drive types.
+If you own one of the best gaming PCs or are building a PC with a recent mid-to-high-end motherboard, your system may be able to incorporate most (or all) modern drive types.

-Alternatively, modern slim laptops and convertibles are increasingly shifting solely to the gum-stick-shaped M.2 form factor, with no space for a traditional 2.5-inch laptop-style drive.
-And in some cases, laptop makers are soldering the storage directly to the board, so you can’t upgrade at all.
+Also, modern slim laptops and convertibles have mostly shifted solely to the gum-stick-shaped M.2 form factor, with no space for a traditional 2.5-inch laptop-style drive.
+And in an increasing number of cases, laptop makers are soldering the storage directly to the board, so you can’t upgrade at all.
 So you’ll definitely want to consult your device manual or check Crucial's Advisor Tool to sort out what your options are before buying.

 Which form factor do you need?